Medical Device Quality Managment System (QMS) | |

 Annual Registration

+Registration information must be submitted each year between October 1 and December 31, even if no changes have occurred.
 Listing information must be reviewed each year between October 1 and December 31, at the same time you review your registration information.
+Submit any updates at that time.

 Initial Registration

+Submit registration and /or listing information within 30 days of an establishment beginning an activity or putting a device into commercial distribution.
+Foreign establishments must register before exporting products to the United States and domestic importers must register before importing products.
 Reminder that if your device requires premarket notification clearance or approval, you will have to wait until your premarket submission [510(k), PMA, etc.] is cleared or approved to register your establishment and list the device.

 Update Registration & Listing Information

 All owners or operators can access FURLS at any time throughout the year to update changes to their registration and listing information as those changes occur.
+Examples of changes to listings include:

 - another device being introduced into commercial distribution,